eltacodeldiablo/RiskofCatan/README.md

     - Any player may roll defense dice for the removed player.
 - Any eliminated player's resource cards are returned to the resource bank.
 - All of the eliminated player's development cards are shuffled back into the development card deck.

+## Endgame ##
 - First player to 10 or more points (on their turn) wins.
 - In the event that multiple players meet or exceed 10 points, the first player to still have 10 or more during their turn is declared the winner.

 ## Contributions ##